yevbar/sourcegraph/doc/admin/repo/add.md

 If your repositories are not showing up:

-- On Sourcegraph, check the logs from the Docker container for error messages related to communication with your code host's API.
+- On single-node deployments, check the logs from the `sourcegraph/server` Docker container for error messages related to communication with your code host's API.
-- On Sourcegraph Data Center, check the logs from the `repo-updater` pod.
+- On Kubernetes cluster deployments, check the logs from the `repo-updater` pod.
 - Check the site admin **Repositories** page on Sourcegraph (and ensure you're logged in as an admin).

 If your repositories are showing up but are not cloning or updating from the original Git repository: